The World Needs Innovators

 6. at Galileo Summer Quest, campers choose week-long “majors”

-Older innovators choose from 14 majors, then spend an entire week at a time focused on realizing their own personal vision—whether they’re designing a fashion line or video game, creating their signature recipe, or building a high-performance go-kart.
+Older innovators choose from over 18 majors, then spend an entire week at a time focused on realizing their own personal vision—whether they’re designing a fashion line or video game, creating their signature recipe, or building a high-performance go-kart.
 We surround our campers with expert instructors, professional tools and materials, and eager collaborators.
 The rest is pure innovation.
 Learn more and see the complete list of majors here.

 7. Our patron saint is one of history’s most prodigious innovators